Parenting Plan or Consent Order?

 Consent Orders cannot deal with issues relating to Child Support in any way that is legally enforceable.
 However, if there is a notation in your Consent Orders that deals with issues covered by the Child Support Act, that may suffice to prove mutual intention for the purposes of a Child Support application.

 Consent Orders are very difficult to change.
 There is a threshold test applicable to new applications in the Court once Consent Orders have been made.
-If you find your Orders don’t work or no longer suit and the other parent refuses to alter from the Orders, changing them can prove expensive, time consuming and very difficult.
+If your Orders are unsuitable and other parent refuses to change them, altering them can be costly, time-consuming, and challenging.

 Consent Orders can be very expensive to formulate.
 There are other options available and if you’d like more information about how to create and file Consent Orders without breaking the bank, get in touch for the ‘inside scoop’.